k8ssandra/k8ssandra/docs/content/en/reference/crd/cass-operator-crds-latest/_index.md

-information about the configMap data to project
+configMap information about the configMap data to project

 <table>
     <thead>